twitter-together/action/README.md

 All contributions welcome!

 Especially if you try `twitter-together` for the first time, I’d love to hear if you ran into any trouble.
-I greately appreciate any documentation improvements to make things more clear, I am not a native English speaker myself.
+I greatly appreciate any documentation improvements to make things more clear, I am not a native English speaker myself.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute.
 You can also [just say thanks](https://github.com/gr2m/twitter-together/issues/new?labels=feature&template=04_thanks.md) 😊